Wigs are available on the NHS, but you will be charged for them unless you qualify for help with charges.

 How do I get help with NHS wigs and fabric support charges?

-Tell the person who fits your wig or fabric support that you're entitled to it free, and show proof of your entitlement or a war pension exemption certificate.
+Tell the person who fits your wig or fabric support you're entitled to it free, and show proof of your entitlement or a war pension exemption certificate.

 You might also be entitled to help with charges if you have a valid HC3 certificate.
 You're only asked to pay the amount stated on the certificate or the actual cost, whichever is the least.